Take a look at the coolest Baby birthday cake ideas. You’ll also find loads of homemade cake ideas and DIY birthday cake inspiration.

-I’ve always wanted to do a baby birthday cake in addition to wanting to try my hand at gum paste so how nice it was when I was able to do both at once!
-The cake is three 9" rounds cut, filled and frosted then covered with pink MMF (marshmallow fondant – very easy, tastes great and covers nicely – here’s the recipe…).
-"Congratulations" was embossed into the fondant before it dried.
+I’ve always wanted to do a baby birthday cake.
+In addition to wanting to try my hand at gum paste so how nice it was when I was able to do both at once!
+The cake is three 9″ rounds cut, filled and frosted.
+Then, they’re covered with pink MMF (marshmallow fondant – very easy, tastes great and covers nicely – here’s the recipe…).
+“Congratulations” is embossed into the fondant before it dried.

 The vines are simply marbleized green fondant in a rope twist.
-The sweet peas are made of white gum paste allowed to dry, and then my wonderful husband carefully airbrushed them with pink food coloring.
-The baby is flesh toned gum paste (made from a fimo clay cherub mold I made) and the hair, eyelashes and eyebrows are painted on with food coloring.
+The sweet peas are made of white gum paste allowed to dry.
+Then my wonderful husband carefully airbrushed them with pink food coloring.
+The baby is flesh toned gum paste (made from a fimo clay cherub mold I made).
+The hair, eyelashes and eyebrows are painted on with food coloring.

-Once the baby was painted I used a lump of fondant to form a little body, rolled out some pink fondant, cut a rectangle and impressed a quilted pattern on it then wrapped it around the body and head of the baby.
+Once I painted the baby, I used a lump of fondant to form a little body, rolled out some pink fondant, cut a rectangle and impressed a quilted pattern on it then wrapped it around the body and head of the baby.